lassebenni/gh-auto-issues/README.md

 ![Copilot assigned actions](assets/copilot_auto_assign_issues.gif)

 **TLDR:** Set up a GitHub Actions workflow that automatically creates issues when builds fail and assigns them to GitHub Copilot for AI-powered fixes.
-I'll show you exactly how to do it.
+This way, you can focus on higher-level tasks while Copilot handles the debugging.

-**Assumption:** It's Monday morning and you just had your coffee.
-You are looking at your nightly Github Actions workflow which failed for some reason.
-Probably because it's Monday.
-Now you're manually creating GitHub issues to track the failures, going through the errors in the logs and trying to figure out what's wrong.
-Just another delightful task to start the day.
+**Assumption:** It's Monday morning.
+Your GitHub Actions workflow failed overnight, and now you're faced with manually creating issues, parsing error logs, and tracking down the root cause.
 Sound familiar?

 There's a better way.
 You can automate the entire process: when your GitHub Actions fail, automatically create an issue and let Copilot fix it for you.
 In the best case, it immediately suggests the correct fix.
 In many cases, it will give you a starting point for the fix which you can iterate on.
 No more manual issue creation, no more forgotten build failures.

 ## Why This Actually Matters
-**Before:** CI fails → You manually create an issue → It sits there → Someone eventually looks at it and reads the workflow logs for the failure → Replicates the issue locally → Fixes the issue
+**Before:** CI fails → You manually create an issue → It sits in your backlog → Someone eventually reads the workflow logs → Replicates the issue locally → Debugs and fixes

-**After:** CI fails → Issue created automatically → Copilot suggests a fix based on the logs → Actual fix or starting point for fix
+**After:** CI fails → Issue created automatically with context → Copilot analyzes the failure → Suggests a fix or starting point → Quick review and merge

 The difference?
-Your build failures get addressed immediately when they occur, saving you precious debug time.
+Your build failures get addressed automatically when they occur, saving you precious debugging time.

 Here's how to set it up.